 in April 2021

 Sadly we will have to wait another year before we can consider planning our usual April event celebrating St George.
-We are still hoping to hold a Pinner Village Show in the Memorial Park in September, but it is too soon to confirm this.

 When we are able to hold a St George's Day event, the celebrations begin with the Mayor of Harrow leading a parade of District Scouts to the War Memorial where the Scouts renew their Promise in the presence of the District Commissioner.

 The High Street is filled with entertainment for everyone with performers, stalls and activities.
 Local organisations raise funds for projects and charities while the local restaurants offer a wide variety of food and drink.

 Entertainment usually includes bellringing in the Parish Church, folk dancing, live music, Punch & Judy, children's rides and games, a petting farm, face painting, food stalls and much more!

 The Wheelbarrow Race